MasonWirtz/MasonWirtz.github.io/Publications.md

 > ## 2024 / In Press

 * <u>Wirtz, M. A.</u>, Pfenninger, S. E., Kaiser, I., & Ender, A. (in press).
-Sociolinguistic competence and varietal repertoires in a second language: A study on addressee-dependent varietal behavior using virtual reality. *The Modern Language Journal.*
+Sociolinguistic competence and varietal repertoires in a second language: A study on addressee-dependent varietal behavior using virtual reality. *The Modern Language Journal.* <br> [Open data](https://osf.io/myhgw/)

 * <u>Wirtz, M. A.</u> (in press).
 On the relationship between complexity of primary occupation and L2 varietal behavior in adult migrants in Austria. *Linguistics Vanguard.*